ivsongs/DataScience/README.md

-# Data-Science: The science of sciences.
+# Data-Science: The science for the sciences.
 Portfólio de Data Science

 <p align="center">